Hi, I’m Matt.

 I partner with Headway for billing and scheduling purposes.

-• I do—I’m currently in network with Aetna, Cigna, Quest Behavioral Health, Ambetter, Premera, and Regence.
+• I do—I’m in network with Aetna, UHC, Quest Behavioral Health, Ambetter, Premera, and Regence.
 If I do not take your insurance, I can provide a superbill for you so that you can use your out-of-network benefits.

 • A lot of that is up to you!
 I can offer techniques to manage difficult emotions and unwelcome thoughts, I can help you process traumatic experiences, I can help you understand your values and identify the values-based actions you want to take and, above all, I can listen to your story.
 We’ll move at a pace that works for you.